Government of Afghanistan & United Nations - Conference on Afghanistan

 Goal of the Geneva Conference on Afghanistan

-The goal of the conference is to show the solidarity of the international community with the Afghan people and the government in their efforts for peace and prosperity; and for the Afghan government to renew its commitment to development and reform.
-This is a crucial moment for the government and international community to demonstrate progress and commitment, and maintain the momentum for elections and opportunities for peace.
+The goal of the conference was to show the solidarity of the international community with the Afghan people and the government in their efforts for peace and prosperity; and for the Afghan government to renew its commitment to development and reform.
+This was a crucial moment for the government and international community to demonstrate progress and commitment, and maintain the momentum for elections and opportunities for peace.

-Expected Outcomes of the Geneva Conference on Afghanistan
+Outcomes of the Geneva Conference on Afghanistan

 - The Geneva Mutual Accountability Framework (GMAF).
+English

 - For the Government of Afghanistan: Gain the continued confidence and support of the international community and of the Afghan people by: presenting progress and continued commitment to reform, democratic processes and development for the people of Afghanistan.